 Article 2: Breeding

-- A breeder shall refrain from breeding any dog or bitch under the age of twelve (12) months.
-Offspring of any dog and/or any bitch under the age of twelve (12) months but over the age of nine (9) months shall be eligible for Provisional Registration only.
-Offspring of any dog and/or any bitch under the age of nine (9) months shall not be eligible for MASCA registration.
+- A MASCA breeder shall refrain from breeding any dog or bitch under the age of twelve (12) months.
+Offspring of any dog and/or bitch under the age of twelve (12) months but over the age of nine (9) months shall be eligible for Provisional Registration only.
+Offspring of any dog and/or bitch under the age of nine (9) months shall not be eligible for MASCA registration.
 Two (2) years is the preferred minimum age for breeding any dog or bitch.